 These examples show that we are far from the efficient market hypothesis: the goal here is not to maximize the profit in a competitive market by trading on new available information, as it is expected with the efficient market hypothesis; on the contrary, the goal is to maximize profit by exploiting a monopoly, using private information, or by manipulating prices.
 Moreover, as we understand, the question is not if “computers can act more rationally and quicker than human being” (p.
 9), because they are used in a different situation (like creating a monopoly in order to take advantage of it).
 Such examples show that the second movement (automatization of trading activities) doesn’t take place in the continuity of the first movement (automatization of recording/pricing activities).

 Although the introduction of disruptive innovation to explain some current uses of computers in financial markets may be seductive, it isn’t supported by the previous examples.
 Therefore, can we still consider computerization of financial markets as a disruptive innovation such as defined by the authors?
 Probably not.
 However, the epistemological direction suggested by the authors looks relevant.
 As they mentioned, “flash crashes are a counter-example of what financial innovation was supposed to offer, their emergence questions the limits of the unknown in finance, inviting scholars to refine and redesign the implementation of their knowledge” (p.
 10-11).
-However, it is worth mentioning that their implementation takes in a framework designed by the regulations.
+However, it is worth mentioning that their implementation takes place in a framework designed by the regulations.
 As the article points out, from an epistemological point of view, regulators or advisers accept the confusion between deductive/ theoretical reasoning (i.e. perfectly rational agents make the market efficient) and its technical implementation in financial reality (p.
 9).
 And in my opinion, the reason is because the two movements of the computerization of financial markets discussed by the authors (the organization and regulation of financial market on one hand, and the trading algorithms on the other hand) don’t follow the same pattern and didn’t occur in the same context, even if we are using the same rhetoric (market efficiency).
 Trading algorithms show a radical evolution in financial markets that cannot be considered as the continuity of what happens in the first period.
 More specifically, Pardo-Guerra (2012) clearly explained that computerization of financial markets has followed different paths due to a tension between regulatory concerns and seeking private profits thanks to competition.
 At the beginning, contrary to the U.K., France and the United-States introduced automatization with regulatory concerns, which were based on the efficient market hypothesis.
 In this perspective, trading algorithms could have been embedded in the efficient market hypothesis framework.
 However, it has not been the case, because the regulatory concerns have been progressively weakened (or have become at the service of a few) giving the predominance to the seeking of private profits, and it is well-known that the best way to maximize the profit is to create a monopoly or an oligopoly.
 Reuter and Bloomberg’s sentiment analysis algorithms give to these two companies an oligopoly allowing large profits by sending their own private information that comes from their interpretation of the public information.
 In this perspective, I agree with the authors on the lack of considerations for the consequences of computerization of financial markets.
 The authors show the risk of losing the original goal, which is “the desire of financial authorities to make the markets more efficient” (p.
 7), but their analysis seems to underestimate the brutal shift that took place in financial markets within the second movement.